Ancestry shaking leaf vs. genealogy brick wall. Which is mightier?

-With one Ancestry shaking leaf, that ten-year-old Austrian brick wall fell and a leafy branch sprouts on my tree in its place.* So, I have a lot to say today.
-You may want to get a snack – or better yet a sleeping bag – for this long post about one special Ancestry leaf popping up in my tree.
+My ten-year-old Austrian brick wall fell and a leafy branch sprouts in its place on my tree.* You may want to get a snack – or better yet a sleeping bag – for this long post about one special Ancestry shaking leaf popping up in my tree and the unusual records I found along the way looking for my elusive Austrian Hanns.

 Does the Nothburga Schenk in this record match the person in my tree?

-Great-grandfather Gottfried Hann himself was mysterious at first.
-He never appears in the U.S. census.
-He died in 1896 in Chicago at the age of 35, two months before my grandmother was born.
-All my grandmother knew was that he was Austrian, wore lederhosen on holidays, and his name was either Mannfried or Gottfried.
+Even Nothburga and Johann Georg’s son, my great-grandfather Gottfried Hann, was mysterious at first.
+He never appears in the U.S. census because he arrived after 1880 and he died in 1896, two months before my grandmother was born.
+All my father knew was that his grandfather was Austrian, wore lederhosen on holidays, and his name was either Mannfried or Gottfried.

-Then I used Gottfried’s death date to find an obituary in a Chicago German-language newspaper and I had a birthplace at last: Ladis in the Tyrolean region.
+No death notice appeared in the Chicago English-language papers, so I used Gottfried’s death date to find an obituary in a Chicago German-language newspaper.
+Finally, I had a birthplace at last: Ladis in the Tyrolean region.

-Because the Hanns were Austrians Catholics whose records are unavailable here, I hired the professional Genealogin Mag.
+The Hanns were Austrians Catholics whose records are unavailable here.
+So I hired the professional Genealogin Mag.
 Julia Pfeifer of the firm Historikerkanzlei Genealogisch-Historische Recherchen GmbH in Innsbruck.
 Three years ago she found many many generations of the Hanns for me.
 She even found a letter in the Innsbruck parish records from the Archdiocese in Chicago notifying the Austrian parish in Ladis that Gottfried had died.

 But Gottfried’s mother (and my great-great-grandmother) Nothburga Schenk remained a mystery.
 Also, there was no baptism record for Gottfried in Ladis, but there was a confirmation record.